Type: Package

 Arguments

-Optional vector of set names.
-If NULL, variable names are used.
+Character vector of set labels.
+If NULL, uses the variable names of the inputs.
+Default: NULL.

 label